 The Summer 2024 edition of the Astor Fellows program will travel to London and the Jurassic Coast of England.

-Travel will take place in July or August 2024 and the exact dates will be announced soon.
-Fellows are asked to commit to attending 1-2 pre-travel events in Spring 2024 and a post-travel Symposium in late October 2024.
+The group will depart New York City on July 31 and return on August 10.
+Fellows are asked to commit to attending 1-2 pre-travel events in Spring 2024 as well as a post-travel Symposium in late October 2024.

 Catherine Milne, Professor of Science Education in the Department of Teaching and Learning